THE MGI FLYWHEEL

 - FIRST PARTY CONTENT ACCESS

-MGI has more than 5,000 casual games and more than 10 premium games with a total of more than 100m registered players.
+MGI has more than 5,000 casual and mobile games and 5 premium games with a total of more than 1bn registered players.
 In addition, MGI’s SDKs (‘Software Development Kit) are integrated into the apps of more than 5,000 publishers, reaching up to 2bn users.
 Together, this gives MGI one of the largest proprietary first party data platforms in the ad market.
 First party data enables, amongst others, better targeting and greater transparency in reporting and monitoring of advertising campaigns and reduces vulnerability to fraud.
 In addition, it makes less dependent on third-party data, which is becoming increasingly regulated and scarce.
 Overall, first-party data creates a strong competitive advantage.
 MGI continuously broadens its games portfolio and its launch pipeline at very reasonable investment volumes.
 As recently announced, MGI has established a new launch department to further increase the number of game launches.
 Launching games is risky as there are well over 2,000 game launches per month, all fighting for new players.
 Overall, a portfolio approach also makes MGI less dependent on the success of individual own or third-party IPs.
 Further games are added via acquisitions.

 - DATA ENRICHMENT ENGINE